 We have funded our operations primarily from the sale of equity securities and convertible equity securities and borrowings under credit facilities.
 Since inception, we have incurred operating losses and negative cash flows from operating activities and have devoted substantially all our efforts to research and development.
-At March 31, 2020, we had total stockholders' equity of approximately \$43.5 million, and cash, cash equivalents, and marketable securities of \$61.4 million.
-During the three months ended March 31, 2020, we had a net loss of approximately \$9.9 million.
+At June 30, 2020, we had total stockholders' equity of approximately \$52.8 million, and cash, cash equivalents, and marketable securities of \$66.2 million.
+During the six months ended June 30, 2020, we had a net loss of approximately \$17.4 million.
 We expect to generate operating losses for the foreseeable future.

 In December 2018, we entered into an Open Market Sale Agreement SM ("Jefferies Sales Agreement") with Jefferies LLC ("Jefferies"), as sales agent, pursuant to which we could offer and sell, from time to time through Jefferies, shares of our common stock, par value \$0.001 per share, providing for aggregate sales proceeds of up to \$50,000,000.
 Under the Jefferies Sales Agreement, Jefferies may sell such shares of common stock in privately negotiated transactions with our consent; as block transactions; or by any other method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended, including sales made directly on The Nasdaq Capital Market or sales made into any other existing trading market for our common stock, with us setting the parameters for the sale of shares thereunder, including the number of shares to be issued, the time period during which sales are requested to be made, any limits on the number of shares that may be sold in any one trading day, and any minimum price below which sales may not be made.
 The Jefferies Sales Agreement provides that Jefferies will be entitled to a commission rate of up to 3.0% of the aggregate gross proceeds from each sale of shares.
 We have no obligation to sell any shares under the Sales Agreement and may at any time suspend solicitations and offers under the Jefferies Sales Agreement.
-From January 1, 2020 through March 31, 2020, we sold, at a volume-weighted average price of \$5.79, an aggregate of 562,669 shares of common stock and received \$3.2 million after deducting commissions related to the Jefferies Sales Agreement and other offering costs.
+From January 1, 2020 through June 30, 2020, we sold, at a volume-weighted average price of \$4.72 per share, an aggregate of 3,974,068 shares of common stock with net proceeds of \$18.3 million after deducting commissions related to the Jefferies Sales Agreement and other offering costs, including \$2.7 million which is in prepaid expenses and other current assets at June 30, 2020 and was received subsequent to period end.
+From July 1, 2020 through July 13, 2020, we sold at a volume-weighted average price of \$4.27 per share an aggregate of 5,377,681 shares of common stock and received \$22.4 million after ded